Support, guidance & advice for todays primary carers

 Before the Aged Care sector existed, people relied on their families and communities for all of their care needs.
 The need to care for others was an unquestioned duty and an obligation.
 Family households would often have multiple generations living together and caring for each other.
 Women took on most of this unpaid work.
 As good women, they were expected to care for children, the elderly, and people who were sick or disabled.
 This expectation was deeply embedded in their sense of self as good and moral people.
 They were assumed to provide care from a sense of gratitude, love and respect for their families, neighbours and friends.

 In the past, it would never have entered anyone’s mind to label themselves as a carer.
 Governments didn’t provide social support because it was assumed that there was no need.
-Women were expected to perform their ‘natural’ role and provide any care that was needed, with occasional contributions from some men and children in exceptional circumstances.
+Women were expected to perform their ‘natural’ role and provide any care that was needed.
+Of course with occasional contributions from some men and children in exceptional circumstances.
 There was no need or reason to count or categorise people as carers.

 We live in different times